wkumari/draft-wkumari-opsawg-sdi/README.md

    This document layers security onto existing auto-install solutions to provide a secure method to initially configure new devices.

+Kumari & Doyle            Expires July 20, 2019                 [Page 3]

+Internet-Draft                  template                    January 2019

 1.1.
 Requirements notation

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-Kumari                  Expires January 17, 2019                [Page 3]

-Internet-Draft                  template                       July 2018

 2. Overview / Example Scenario